 If you combine these ingredients, you get a perfect amount of protein in your keto bar, without any allergens and with minimal preservatives and delicious taste.

 Collagen is a well-researched ingredient that has been extensively studied for its benefits for the gut, joints, and skin.
-Collagen is highly bioavailable, provides a full spectrum of long-chain amino acids to support muscles, and serves as a building block for connective tissues such as bones, cartilage, skin and tendons.
+Collagen is highly bioavailable, provides a full spectrum of long chain amino acids to support muscle and serves as the building block of connective tissues such as bone, cartilage, skin and tendons.

 pea protein provides a unique range of amino acids such as B. high levels of lysine, arginine, branched chain amino acids, enzymes and other vitamins, minerals and nutrients.
 The vegetable pea protein is unlike peas or legumes themselves very low in intestinal-irritating lectins and phytic acid.
 This is due to the highly effective hydrolysis process used to extract the protein from the peas.6